 So given all that, what was the hike like?
 Well, it was snowy, at least on my visit.
 When I hiked, there was about 3 to 4 inches of fresh snow on the trail.

 I had both micro spikes and hiking poles and I felt secure.
 It never felt slippery and that is great peace of mind.
 I got to be confident in every step I took.
-I’d argue though, that only the micro spikes were necessary, but it was still nice to have the poles.
+I’d argue though, that only the micro spikes were necessary, but it was still nice to have the hiking poles.
 So if you’re debating between hiking poles or micro spikes, I’d say micro spikes.

 My other piece of advice is to do the trail counter clockwise.
 I started down the Navajo Loop, crossed the bottom of the canyon, and hiked back up the Queen’s Garden Trail.
 This is what the rangers recommend, but it’s also my recommendation as well.
 The Navajo Loop is steeper and I think it’s a lot easier to hike than going down.
 As you climb out of the canyon, the Queen’s Garden Trail has a longer ascent, but it’s more gradual.
 I think this is especially better when you’re hiking in the snow.